janwilmake/nlang/README.md

 TODO:

-- Start with iRFC cloud and extract as much as we can use.
+- ✅ Start with iRFC cloud and extract as much as we can use.
 See `syncBranch`, `irfc-admin/deploy`, `set` for the main blocks
-- Extrahere the compare functionality to uithub as it's generally useful
+- Create uithub GET `/compare` API.
+Extrahere the compare functionality from iRFC-cloud to uithub as it's generally useful
+- Create uithub POST `push/owner/repo/branch({fileObject,isPartial:boolean})` to easily push a commit to a branch, including partial updates. 🤔 Even though this creates entirely generated code on github and may be messy, if we have to choose between using github or making our own, github is likely better since it's much more easy to observe things and it's free anyway.
+Later we can add our own storage solution if this isn't desired in certain cases.
-- Create a initial version of this URL-to-URL workflow
+- Use the above endpoints to create the main `extexe` GET endpoint that streams results until done, or immediately pushes everything from a URL if it's already there (no changes).
+Finish an initial version of this URL-to-URL workflow

-# Ultimate goal

-Unless .ext.md is detected without .ext counterpart or unless it’s react etc, then show message.

-After this: AI layer!
-README to API + Site @ custom domain.

-https://github.com/CodeFromAnywhere/calculator + https://github.com/codefromanywhere/microflare-template = API + Website with 100% Reliability
+- https://github.com/CodeFromAnywhere/calculator + https://github.com/codefromanywhere/microflare-template = API + Website with 100% Reliability